Contents

 Then gradually add:

 Beat until the frosting is light, fluffy, and irresistible.
-If the frosting feels too thick, stir in a teaspoon of milk at a time until it’s smooth and spreadable just how you like it.
+If the frosting seems a bit too dense, mix in a little milk—just a teaspoon at a time—until it reaches the soft, spreadable texture you prefer.

-Drizzle it over the cake, let it cascade down those bundt ridges like sweet cream waterfalls, and marvel at your masterpiece.
+Drizzle it over the Carrot Bundt Cake, let it cascade down those bundt ridges like sweet cream waterfalls, and marvel at your masterpiece.

 Cooking Tips: The Bundt Truth